CherryHeron/GettingAndCleaningData/README.md

 * a code book that describes the variables, the data, and any transformations or work that I performed to clean up the data called CodeBook.md

 * a README.md

+## This repository includes:

+* README.md, this file, which provides an overview of the data set and how it was created.
+* tidydata.txt, which contains the data set.
+* CodeBook.md, the code book, which describes the contents of the data set (data, variables and transformations used to generate the data).
+* run_analysis.R, the R script that was used to create the data set.